Table of Contents

 Recovery is relatively smooth for most people.
 The risk of severe complications is low.

-It is possible to experience the following issues after any type of LASIK surgery:
+Though rare, it is possible to experience the following issues after any type of LASIK surgery:

 - An overcorrected or undercorrected refractive error